Writing articles for international peer-reviewed journals in the humanities and social sciences

 Learning outcomes

-• understand what differentiates journals, enabling an informed choice
+• understand what differentiates journals and be able make an informed choice

-• understand journal editors’ criteria for selection, applied to your own draft article
+• understand journal editors’ criteria for selection, and apply those to their own article

-• know how to identify the target readership and what they will gain from reading the article
+• be able to specify the target readership and what they will gain from reading the article

-• have developed a confident critical engagement with secondary sources
+• have learned how to develop a confident critical engagement with secondary sources

 • understand the peer review and publishing process